 Not in line with it; right through it.
 So there is no tendency for the

-club to turn in your hands, at least not due to gravity.
-With the
+club to turn in your hands, neither due to acceleration nor due to

 also no restoring force if, during the stroke, you let the face become